Comment on page

 The same goes for other hardware wallet accounts already linked to MetaMask - if you imported your Trezor/Ledger seed to the Lattice, you won't be able to import any addresses from which MetaMask hardware-linked accounts are already created.

-- 1.You can start by clicking on the menu icon and selecting Connect Hardware Wallet.
+- 1.You can start by clicking on Account 1 at the top of MetaMask and selecting Add hardware wallet.
 Select the Lattice1 and click on Continue.

 Connecting your Lattice to MetaMask does NOT mean importing your Lattice wallet to the extension - it means establishing a MetaMask ↔ Lattice connection that allows you to use MetaMask as a UX interface for your hardware wallet.

-The Create account and Import account buttons do NOT interact with your Lattice wallet in any way, instead, they do this:
+The Add account and Import account buttons do NOT interact with your Lattice wallet in any way, instead, they do this:

 - Create account will create a new account from the next address of the default MetaMask hot wallet (same wallet and seed phrase as Account 1).